Stationary Markov Perfect Equilibria in Discounted Stochastic Games: Introduction

 The rest of the paper is organized as follows.
-Section~\ref{sec-game} presents the model of discounted stochastic games.
-In Section~\ref{sec-results}, we propose the condition of a (decomposable) coarser transition kernel (on the atomless part) and prove the existence of stationary Markov perfect equilibria in several contexts.
-The minimality of this condition is also illustrated.
-In Section~\ref{sec-lite}, we discuss the relationship between our results and several previous existence results.
+Section~\ref{sec-game} presents a general model of discounted stochastic games.
+The main result is given in Section~\ref{sec-results}.
+Stochastic games with endogenous shocks and a stochastic dynamic oligopoly model are considered in Section~\ref{sec-application}.
+Section~\ref{sec-atomic} provides an extension of the main existence result by allowing the transition kernel to have an atomic part.
+Section~\ref{sec-lite} discusses the relationship between our existence theorems and several related results in the literature, and also demonstrates the minimality of our condition.
 Section~\ref{sec-conclusion} concludes the paper.
+The Appendix collects the proofs.